dsoto/WP19/outline.md

     - Specification sheets report fuel use at 25%, 50%, 75%, and 100% of the full load.
     - We assume a linear relationship between fuel use and generator load.
     - We take the published curves for fuel use and extrapolate to the low loads observed on microgrids
+    - We divide the fuel rate by the apparent power to get the instantaneous specific fuel consumption
     - Using these fits, we can create a time series of fuel rates from the observed load data
     - Following the method used to construct a load duration curve, we create a specific fuel consumption duration curve
     - This curve has the specific fuel consumption in liters per kVA-hour as the independent variable